rilopez/rilopez.com/content/posts/marshall-goldsmith-leading-at-google.md

 tags: ["talks", "leadership"]
 ---

-I just discovered Marshall goldsmith and he is awesome, looking forward to read his book [What got you here, won't get you there]({{< ref "/books/what-got-you-here.md">}}).
+I just discovered Marshall Goldsmith and he is awesome, looking forward to read his book [What got you here, won't get you there]({{< ref "/books/what-got-you-here.md">}}).
 Here are my takeaways:

 * _We spend a lot of time helping leaders learn what to do, we don't spend